the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 For scoring the statements, after the statement was segmented into paragraphs as described above, every segment of every document was scored with the model.
 Then, the difference between the positive class prediction (probability) and negative class prediction (probability) for every segment was calculated.
 The statements with the lowest difference were considered to be the most difficult to label and thus, prioritised to be sent to WikiRate for manual labelling.

 A similar version of this method was applied for three of the metrics:
-MSA Identification of risks
+-MSA Identification of risks
-MSA risk management
+-MSA risk management
-MSA risk assessment
+-MSA risk assessment

 This method used a contextual method, leveraging the 'Commnets' given by annotators, to predict if a sentence could be retrieved as a comment or not.
 If a sentence can be a comment, it would mean it justifies the presence of the metric in the statement analysed.